Who Is Donald Trump?

 On August 15th, Korean leader Kim Jong-un said he’d "watch a little more the foolish and stupid conduct of the Yankees," which Trump tweeted was “a very wise and well reasoned decision.”
 However on August 20th, North Korea warned that the US was risking an "uncontrollable phase of a nuclear war" by following through with military drills with South Korea.

 On August 28th, North Korea launched a missile over Japan.
 The following day, Trump said “all options were on the table.”
 At the United Nations General Assembly on September 19, Trump pejoratively called Kim Jong-un “Rocketman” and said he would “totally destroy” North Korea if it threatened the United States or its allies, hours after the group voted to enact additional sanctions against the country.
 Two days later, Trump widened American economic sanctions; three days later North Korea threatened to shoot down American airplanes even if they were not in its airspace, calling Trump’s comments “a declaration of war.”
 A week later, Secretary of State Rex Tillerson said the U.S. and North Korea were in “direct communication” and looking for a non-militarized path forward.

-On October 20th, CIA Director Mike Pompeo warned that North Korea is in the "final step" of being able to strike mainland America with nuclear warheads and the U.S. should react accordingly.
-However some foreign policy experts are concerned that war between the U.S. and North Korea is increasingly possible.
+On October 20, CIA Director Mike Pompeo warned that North Korea was in the "final step" of being able to strike mainland America with nuclear warheads and the U.S. should react accordingly.
+However some foreign policy experts were concerned that war between the U.S. and North Korea was increasingly possible.

 Health Care Under President Trump